Risk of Bird Flu for International TravelersEn Español (Spanish Version)

 Keep in mind that you are more at risk if you handle poultry, such as:

 - Preparing birds for cooking

 - Petting birds

 In addition to these tips, make sure that all of your immunizations are up-to-date before you travel.
-Keep in mind, though, that none of these immunizations will protect your from bird flu.
+Keep in mind that none of these immunizations will protect you from bird flu.
 Also, research what medical facilities exist and what resources are available.
-The US Department of State (
+Use the US Department of State

-) has a list of all of the US embassies; from there, you can find information on foreign hospitals and doctors.
+website for a list of all of the US embassies.
+From there, you can find information on foreign hospitals and doctors.

-If you do become ill while abroad, contact the US consulate in the country you are in and an officer can help you locate medical care.
+If you do get sick while abroad, contact the US consulate in the country you are in and an officer can help you locate medical care.
 In addition, follow these tips:

 Find out what your health insurance will cover when you are traveling.
 Keep in mind that